josieemenya/CHIP-8-emulator/README.md

 # CHIP-8 emulator
 starting from the beginning again because I accidentally deleted it :sob:

-status : 10/7/25 (cuurent) not functional :sob:
+status : 10/7/25 (current) not functional :sob: